saifaustcse/SDLC-Methodologies/README.md

 - It supports changing requirements
 - Less costly to change the scope/requirements
 - Results are obtained early and periodically
-- With every increment, operational product is delivered
+- An operational product is delivered with every increment
 - It delivers business value early in the development lifecycle
 - Progress can be measured
 - Parallel development can be planned
-- Testing and debugging during smaller iteration is easy
+- Testing and debugging during each smaller iteration is easy
-- Customer evaluation and feedback is available in each increment which leads to better solutions
+- Customer evaluation and feedback in each increment leads to better solutions
 - Issues, challenges and risks identified from each increment can be resolved to the next increment

 **Cons:**